offen/docker-volume-backup/README.md

 # The password for the WebDAV server

 # WEBDAV_PASSWORD="password"

+# Setting this variable to `true` will disable verification of
+# SSL certificates for WEBDAV_URL.
+You shouldn't use this unless you use
+# self-signed certificates for your remote storage backend.

+# WEBDAV_URL_INSECURE="true"

 # In addition to storing backups remotely, you can also keep local copies.
 # Pass a container-local path to store your backups if needed.
 You also need to